spfuu/edomi-docker/README.md

 ### build docker container

+ **Edit bin/start.sh and change "SERVERIP" to the IP of your DOCKER HOST (not the docker container IP).** Otherwise the communication to you knx router/interface might not work.
+You have to edit these file in your container under /root/start.sh if your docker host ip has changed.
+Please be aware that the variable 'global_serverIP' in the edomi.ini will be overwritten after a restart with the configured HOSTIP variable in start.sh.

  The Docker file contains all packages needed by edomi.
 I've added openssh-server and additionally i've set the root password to '123456'.
 You can change it in the Dockerfile.